jaicedev/jaicedev.github.io-old/README.md

 # thinkful-portfolio-project
 Simple portfolio project, built for Module 8
-Uses only HTML5 and CSS3
+Uses only HTML5, CSS3 and JavaScript